Updated on the 3rd of November 2020

 Practically, social distancing rule is making everything we do slower and we have had to focus on how to redesign our waiting room in Upminster to allow social distancing.
 We all know how crowded it can get in "normal times"!

 The emergency and urgent appointments we see at Upminster (our A&E centre) are extremely unpredictable in length and complexity.
-We are currently using our consultation rooms as "waiting pods" to ensure the waiting room does not fill up and the vets rotate between the rooms.
+With the colder weather, we are currently ensuring the waiting room does not fill up and the vets rotate between the rooms.
 The level of staffing and the space needed has been modified by the processes put in place for Covid.

 On the other hand, vaccinations and routine checks are timely appointments for which we can have a reasonably steady workflow.